early detection monitoring program

 To protect Idaho from invasive species, it is important to stop new outbreaks before they start.
 By the time an invader is readily noticeable and begins to cause damage, it is often too late.
 It can be challenging and expensive to remove an established invader.
 However, by detecting new outbreaks early and acting quickly to control them, we can avoid many of the environmental and economic losses caused by invasive species.

 The early detection monitoring program involves survey and sample collection for invasive plants, snails, clams, mussels, and crayfish.
-In 2017, efforts collected 900 plankton samples from 70 Idaho waterbodies.
-To date, no evidence of mussels has been found in Idaho or anywhere in the Columbia River Basin.
+ISDA and partners continue to monitor Idaho waterways for various listed aquatic invasive species.
+To date, no evidence of Quagga or Zebra mussels has been found in Idaho or anywhere in the Columbia River Basin.

 Assistance with early detection monitoring